deeplearninc/relaax/tutorials/policy_gradient/README.md

  - `reward_and_act`
  - `reward_and_reset`

-Constructor of the our Agent's class looks like a follows:
+Constructor of the Agent's class looks like a follows:
 ```python
 class Agent(relaax.algorithm_base.agent_base.AgentBase):
     def __init__(self, config, parameter_server):